 Before turning to our procedure for generating composition-adjusted employment probabilities, we explore heterogeneity in probabilities of temporary layoff (E-TL), re-employment from temporary-layoff unemployment (TL-E), and loss-of-recall (TL-JL) separately by gender, age, educational attainment, and broad industry, in Table A.1.
 While there is some heterogeneity in the probability of moving from employment to temporary-layoff unemployment, re-employment and loss-of-recall probabilities do not show substantial variation, with only some notable exceptions (e.g., Agriculture, Forestry, and Fisheries).
-Hence, we see little evidence that our findings on loss-ofrecall from aggregated data are driven by specific compositional forces.
+Hence, we see little evidence that our findings on loss-of-recall from aggregated data are driven by specific compositional forces.
+We explore this possibility further in Sections 2.3.1 and 2.3.2, where we compute employment probabilities from JL under TL industry composition.